-Atrial fibrillation (AF) is a condition that causes an irregular heartbeat.
-Most people with atrial fibrillation experience shortness of breath, fatigue (tiredness) or palpitations.
-It can either come and go by itself (paroxysmal AF) or be continuous (persistent AF).
-It is not a dangerous condition, but it can lead to strokes, so patients are often advice to take blood-thinning tablets.
+This can cause you to feel shortness of breath, fatigue (tiredness), palpitations, dizziness and chest pain.
+It is not a dangerous condition, but it can lead to strokes, so we often advise people to take blood-thinning tablets.
+With proper treatment, AFL is rarely life-threatening.